Chrism: Anglicanism and Lutheranism

 An important and specific use of chrism is in the anointing during the coronation of the British monarch.
 In this part of the service, the Archbishop of Canterbury anoints the sovereign on the head, hands and heart.
 Anglicans consider this to be the holiest rite of the service, so much so that it is hidden from the congregation's view by a canopy of state.
 It was not filmed during the coronation of Queen Elizabeth II in 1953, or photographed in 1937 during the coronation of King George VI and Queen Elizabeth.
+During the coronation of Charles III in May 2023, specially-made, portable screens were used during the anointing to conceal the King and Archbishop from the congregation and TV cameras during this sacred rite.
 It is followed by the presentation of the crown jewels to the sovereign, then the actual coronation.

 Its other notable use is in the consecration of church buildings, where it may be used to anoint the walls, the altar/table, and the place for reservation of the eucharistic sacrament for the sick.

 As in other traditions, chrism is usually based on olive oil (although other plant oils can be used if olive oil is unavailable), scented with a sweet perfume, usually balsam.
 Civet oil, and ambergris from the intestines of whales may be used.
-In preparing the oil for the 2023 coronation of Charles III, monarch of the UK and several Commonwealth countries, animal-derived components were not used, the olive oil being scented with essential oils of sesame, rose, jasmine, cinnamon, neroli and benzoin, and with orange blossom.
+In preparing the oil for the 2023 coronation of Charles III, monarch of the United Kingdom and several Commonwealth countries, animal-derived components were not used, the olive oil being scented with essential oils of sesame, rose, jasmine, cinnamon, neroli and benzoin, and with orange blossom.

 Chrism is usually consecrated by the bishop of the particular church in the presence of the presbyterium at the Chrism Eucharist, which takes place on Maundy Thursday or a day shortly before, where priestly ordination vows are often renewed also.
 The oil of catechumens and the oil of the sick are usually also consecrated at this liturgy.
 Practices vary for the blessing of the chrism, from interpolations within the Eucharistic Prayer, to specific prayers of consecration, used at the discretion of the minister.
 Some Lutheran and Anglican liturgical books, however, make provision for a pastor who is not a bishop (a presbyter) to consecrate chrism in time of need and in the absence of the bishop.
 The oil for the coronation of Charles III was consecrated by the Patriarch of Jerusalem and the Anglican Archbishop in Jerusalem, at the Church of the Holy Sepulchre in Jerusalem.